 Section 61: Review of treatment

-- Where a plan of treatment is being carried out under Section 57, or under Section 58 without consent, the Responsible Medical Officer has to provide a report to the Mental Health Act Commission if the period of detention is renewed under Section 20.
+- Where a plan of treatment is being carried out under Section 57, or under Section 58 without consent, the RMO has to provide a report to the Mental Health Act Commission if the period of detention is renewed under Section 20.

 - The Commission may demand a report at any other time if it wishes.